SWHL/PaddleOCRDocs/docs/algorithm/text_detection/algorithm_det_ct.en.md

 python3 tools/infer/predict_det.py --image_dir="./doc/imgs_en/img623.jpg" --det_model_dir="./inference/det_ct/" --det_algorithm="CT"
 ```

-The visualized text detection results are saved to the `./inference_results` folder by default, and the name of the result file is prefixed with 'det_res'.
+The visualized text detection results are saved to the `./inference_results` folder by default, and the name of the result file is prefixed with `det_res`.
 Examples of results are as follows:

 ![img](./images/det_res_img623_ct.jpg)